vivekrj0/sandbox/README.md

     `git commit` : On doing this, a text editor opens up and you are asked to enter a commmit message.
 Commit message should be short (less than 50 characters), and should convey what change you have made.
 Keep the commit message as meaningful as possible.

 5. You have successfully committed your changes.
-You can add a few more commits, and then push these changes to your remote repository by :
+You can then push these changes to your remote repository by :
     `git push origin <branch-name>`.
     Note that all these changes took place in your created branch \<branch-name> , and you can delete whatever changes you made by deleting the branch.
 The above command pushed youur code online to your github repository.